 On-campus functions where alcoholic beverages are served at no charge are to have a serving time limit of two (2) hours.
 Exceptions to this apply in the following cases:

 - Dinner functions may have a serving time of up to (4) hours;

 - Law School functions designed to serve both day and evening students may have a serving time of four (4) hours to allow faculty and students of both divisions to attend.

-Functions where alcohol is sold are to have a serving time limit of four (4) hours.
+On-Campus functions where alcohol is sold are to have a serving time limit of four (4) hours.

-Food and Non-Alcoholic Beverages:
+Food and Non-Alcoholic Beverages